 Few independent contractor agreements we have reviewed, even those of Fortune 500 companies, are relatively free from clauses that undermine the IC relationship because such agreements typically contain clauses that retain the company’s right to direct or control the manner and means of performing services.
-As discussed in our blog posts on the recent court decisions affecting FedEx and Uber, IC agreements that retain sufficient elements of direction and control can be used effectively by class action lawyers to demonstrate that an IC arrangement is nothing more than a misclassified employment relationship.
+As discussed in my blog posts on the recent court decisions affecting FedEx and Uber, IC agreements that retain sufficient elements of direction and control can be used effectively by class action lawyers to demonstrate that an IC arrangement is nothing more than a misclassified employment relationship.
 Now, the National Labor Relations Board has followed suit.
 It just held in a watershed decision issued on August 27 that rights reserved by a company in an agreement with a third party supplier of labor services to set specific terms or conditions over workers who provide services can be sufficient control to establish a joint employer relationship with the third party labor supplier – and thereby expose the company to being swept into a union organizing campaign over the workers providing services – even if such rights are not exercised.
 Brown-Ferris Industries of California, Inc., d/b/a BFI Newby Island Recyclery, 362 NLRB No. 186 (2015).

 As noted below in the “Takeaway” of this blog post, most businesses that use independent contractors to supplement their workforce or as an essential component of their business model can still protect themselves from IC misclassification liability as well as exposure to union organizing.
 How?
 By documenting their IC relationships in a state-of-the-art agreement that effectively enhances – rather than undermines – their compliance with federal and state IC laws.